laurent-martin/aspera-hsts-operations/README.md

 >
 > **Note:** We need to generate some secrets of given length.
 > Several tools can be used for random.
-> For example we will use `tr -dc 'A-Za-z0-9'</dev/urandom|head -c 40` to generate a 40 character random string.
+> For example, we will use `tr -dc 'A-Za-z0-9'</dev/urandom|head -c 40` to generate a 40 character random string.
 > We could also use `openssl rand -base64 40|head -c 40` for the same.

 #### Parameters